To be eligible for Academic Training a student must:

 • The student receives written approval in advance from the responsible officer for the duration and type of academic training.

 • Must be authorized within the 30 days after completion of studies.
-All rights to Academic Training are lost if Academic Training is not approved by the 30 day deadline after degree completion.

 • Part time employment counts the same as fulltime employment.